Top 10 Companies in India 2021

 ICICI Bank is a worldwide Indian banking & financial services company headquartered in Mumbai with a regional office in Vadodara.
 This bank was listed on India's stock exchange in the financial year 1998, and ICICI became the first Indian company ever to be listed on the New York stock exchange in 1999.
 In investment banking, life & non-life insurance, venture capital, & asset management, it provides various financial services & banking products.

 ICICI Bank operates in 17 countries and has 5,275 branches and 15,589 ATMs located around the nation.
 With the resolution of stressed assets and a pick-up in growth, ICICI's operating performance is improving and exhibiting indications of profit normalization.
 One might assume that the credit cost will decline as asset quality stabilizes, sustaining the return ratios.
 So, the stock can be viewed from a long-term perspective.
 In 2021, the market cap was around Rs.4,11,369 crores.

 8. Kotak Mahindra Bank

 Kotak Mahindra is India's second-largest bank.
-It started as a non-banking finance company that's an NBFC founded by Uday Kotak in 1985and at the time, and it went by the name of Kotak Mahindra finance.
+It started as a non-banking finance company, an NBFC founded by Uday Kotak in 1985, and at the time, it went by the name of Kotak Mahindra finance.
 However, in 2003 the company received a banking license from the RBI and became the first ever NBFC to become a bank; as a result, Kotak Mahindra Finance became the Kotak Mahindra Bank.
-The bank offers financial and banking services like personal finance, life insurance, investment banking, and wealth management to corporative and retail customers.
-In the year 2020, the market cap was around Rs.2,67,000 crores.
+The bank offers financial and banking services like personal finance, life insurance, investment banking, and wealth management to corporative & retail customers.
+In the year 2021, the market cap was around Rs.3,77,261 crores.